Panches-IQ/angular-ngrx-bombs-game/README.md

 ### Angular/Ngrx game

 Application requires [Node.js](https://nodejs.org/) v10+ to run.
-Install the dependencies and devDependencies and start the gamr.
+Install the dependencies and devDependencies and start the game.

 ```sh
 clone repository